aznSlayer/SideNavigationLayout/README.md

     }
 });

+/**
-// Update the right pan bound with the width of the navigation view mLayout.setRightPanBound(displaymetrics.widthPixels - view.getWidth());
+ * Update the right pan bound with the width of the navigation view and the
+ * left pan bound to 0 to hide the navigation view completely when the main
+ * view is viewable.
+ */
+mLayout.setRightPanBound(displaymetrics.widthPixels - view.getWidth());
+mLayout.setLeftPanBound(0);

 /**
  * Listening onPanEnd notifications to change button text.